 Our website is www.hillenbrand.com.
 We make available on this website, free of charge, access to press releases, conference calls, our annual and quarterly reports, and other documents filed with or furnished to the Securities and Exchange Commission (SEC) as soon as these reports are filed or furnished.
-We also make available through this website position specifications for the Chairperson and each of the members of the Board of Directors; our Code of Ethical Business Conduct and Global Anti-Corruption Policy; the Corporate Governance Standards of our Board of Directors, as well as position specifications for committee chairpersons; and the charters of each of the standing committees of the Board of Directors.
-All these documents are also available to shareholders in print upon request.
+We also make available through this website position specifications for the Chairperson and each of the members of the Board of Directors, as well as for committee chairpersons; our Code of Ethical Business Conduct and Global Anti-Corruption Policy; the Corporate Governance Standards of our Board of Directors; and the charters of each of the standing committees of the Board of Directors.
+All of these documents are also available to shareholders in print upon request.